Locally optimal 2-periodic sphere packings: Numerical results

 \section{Numerical results}

-We use an implementation of the algorithm described in the previous section to fully enumerate the vertices of the Ryshkov-like polyhedron $\mcR(4)$ and the algebraically extreme $m$-periodic sets for $m=2$ and $d=3,4,5$.
+We use an implementation of the algorithm described in the previous section to fully enumerate the vertices of the Ryshkov-like polyhedron $\mcR(4)$ and the algebraically extreme $m$-periodic packings for $m=2$ and $d=3,4,5$.
+The results of the enumeration are summarized in Table \ref{tab:summary}.
+The extreme lattices in these dimensions are the classical root lattices $A_d$, $D_d$, and $E_5$, whose covering radii are known~\cite{conway1999sphere}, and do not exceed twice the packing radius.
+Since the existence of a 2-periodic fluid packing requires the existence of an extreme lattice with a hole that is at a distance of more than twice the packing radius from the nearest lattice point (see Section \ref{sec:fluid}), there are no fluid packings for $d=3,4,5$.
+Our enumeration of the algebraically extreme 2-periodic algebraically extreme packings exhausts all locally optimal 2-periodic packings.

 Our attempted enumeration for $d=6$ did not terminate after over a month of running.
 The main bottleneck appears to be the enumeration of extreme rays of $C_J$ for vertices $J$ with large number of minimal vectors $J^{-1}(4)$ (see Sec.~\ref{sec:nr:d6}).
-This is similar to the main bottleneck in the enumeration of perfect lattices in $d=8$, where only by exploiting the symmetries of these high-kissing-number lattices, was the full enumeration made tractable \cite{sikiric2007classification}.
+This is similar to the main bottleneck in the enumeration of perfect lattices in $d=8$, where only by exploiting the symmetries of these high-kissing-number lattices, was the full enumeration made tractable~\cite{sikiric2007classification}.
 We are hopeful that a similar approach could be used for $m=2$ to make full enumeration in higher dimensions than $d=5$ tractable, but we do not attempt to implement it in this work.

+We use a mix of floating-point arithmetic and exact arithmetic in various parts of the algorithm.
+Therefore, we do not claim the results in this section as rigorous results, but rather as numerical results.
+We relied on floating-point arithmetic for the shortest vector problem, giving sufficient tolerance so that no candidate shortest vectors are rejected and then using exact arithmetic to verify that they are in fact all of the same length.
+Determining the rays of vertex cones and finding contiguous vertices along those rays was done with exact rational arithmetic.
+The final step of finding candidate optima along the edges of the polyhedron and checking whether these candidates are algebraically extreme was done using floating-point arithmetic.
+After obtaining the set of algebraic extreme packings, we were able to use a computer algebra system to obtain exact algebraic expressions for their coordinates.